nikyarora/berkeley-tech-clubs/_clubs/mlab.md

 - an industry or research project, or
 - become a project manager.

 Those with enough experience can just jump right into our projects every semester.
 For the members who join NMEP (majority of each new member class), you will spend a semester learning and then end it with a final group project.
 After this first semester, you will be able to join an industry/research project as well as a committee of your choosing (as long as you did all your homework of course).
-For an example of an NMEP Project from Fall 2020, check out [this presentation]([https://youtu.be/WxVq0wJKh8o?t=709](https://youtu.be/WxVq0wJKh8o?t=709)99) the Video Gesture overlay team did on their Zoom overlay for video gestures.
+For an example of an NMEP Project from Fall 2020, check out [this video demo](https://youtu.be/WxVq0wJKh8o?t=709) the Video Gesture overlay team did on their Zoom overlay based on hand gestures.

 ## ML@B Community